Store Locator

 Philosopher’s Path

-Follow a gentle canal lined with cherry blossom trees and dotted with small shrines and temples.
-In early April, petals begin to fall like snow, making it a magical spot for reflection and sakura season photography.
+Walk along a calm canal lined with cherry trees, with small shrines and temples along the way.
+In early April, the petals fall like snow, making it a magical spot for making memories and taking photos.

 Kamo River